-This is a highly rewarding role, offering a unique opportunity to work in a close-knit team giving security analysis and advice that is not only some of the best of its kind, but that is also vital to the efforts of the NGO community to deliver aid and assistance to the thousands of people who need it.
-You should be outgoing and resilient with the ability to analyse complex security issues and contexts, give sound practical safety and security advice, communicate to an excellent standard of English both verbally and in writing, and above all else share INSO’s commitment to humanitarian principles.
+As the Safety Advisor- Mobile, you will have a unique opportunity to work in a close-knit team giving security analysis and advice that is vital to the efforts of the NGO community to deliver aid.
+You will explore local dynamics and develop an understanding of what is relevant to NGOs seeking to inform strategic decision-making and programming.
+You will be outgoing and resilient, with the ability to analyse complex issues and contexts, give practical safety and security advice, and share INSO’s commitment to humanitarian principles.

-- Establish and maintain an active information network, which includes NGOs, the UN, military forces to obtain critical information.
+- Maintain an information network, including NGOs, the UN, government authorities, and other stakeholders, to obtain credible and relevant safety information.

-- Provide NGOs with timely and credible security information and contextual analysis of the local security situation.
+- Provide NGOs with safety information and contextual analysis of the operating environment through alerts and analytical reports.

-- Assist NGOs in developing security management capacities by reviewing policy documents, conducting site-security surveys, and assisting in crisis evacuation planning.
+- Assist NGOs in developing their own safety management capacities by reviewing policy documents, conducting site surveys, and assisting in crisis planning.

 - Effectively represent, promote and protect INSO’s mandate of independence, impartiality and neutrality.

-- Demonstrable understanding of humanitarian safety practices and principles and their application.
+- Demonstrable understanding of humanitarian safety practices and principles.